ApolloTang/wf--kentcdodds-epic-react/src/3-advanced-react-hooks/02-02b-useCallback--extra1--fix-linting--exhaustive-deps/README.md

-## Extra Credit
+# Extra Credit 1

+## 📝 Your Notes

+This is finished code for video: https://epicreact.dev/modules/advanced-react-hooks/usecallback-custom-hooks-extra-credit-solution-1.

-### 1. 💯 use useCallback to empower the user to customize memoization
+## 1. 💯 use useCallback to empower the user to customize memoization

 [Production deploy](https://advanced-react-hooks.netlify.com/isolated/final/02.extra-1.js)